dirigiblelabs/curriculum-2017/IvaMilusheva/ManageEntityTemplate.md

 # Manage Entity Template

+In this tutorial, you will learn how to generate the user interface of your project by using the Manage Entity template in Eclipse Dirigible.

-1. Locate your entity in the *ScriptingServices* folder
+1. Locate your entity in the *ScriptingServices* folder.

-2. Right click and *Generate -> User Interface for Entity Service*
+2. Right click and *Generate > User Interface for Entity Service*.

-3. Choose *List and Manage Entity* and click *Next*
+3. Choose *List and Manage Entity* and click *Next*.

-4. Select all available fields
+4. Select all available fields.

-5. Use the date widget option for tthe birth date field
+5. Use the date widget option for tthe birth date field.

-6. Enter new labels for the available fields and click *Next*
+6. Enter new labels for the available fields and click *Next*.

-  - *these labels will appear as part of your web page UI*
+  - *These labels will appear as part of your web page UI*.

-7. Enter name of the file(*Example: Students_manage*) and choose *Next*
+7. Enter name of the file(*Example: Students_manage*) and choose *Next*.

-8. Enter page title(*Example: Manage Students*) and click *Finish*
+8. Enter page title(*Example: Manage Students*) and click *Finish*.

-9. Double click the preview tab to check the updated UI of the web page
+9. Double click the preview tab to check the updated UI of the web page.

-  - *At this place you can edit each field of the corresponding row*
+  - *At this place you can edit each field of the corresponding row*.

-  *Example: Edit -> first name, last name, grade etc. Don't forget to save the changes.*
+  *Example: Edit > first name, last name, grade etc. Don't forget to save the changes.*

   *Example: You also can delete rows.
-If you choose this option, don't forget to confirm the request in the pop-up window*
+If you choose this option, don't forget to confirm the request in the pop-up window*.

 **You can also watch the video tutorial [here](https://www.youtube.com/watch?v=KEWZCh1HKec&index=4&list=PLNKd01MEkVeKf74MdK5cUzgQKiiTyarkG).**